 In respect of the appointment by the Company in relation to the Programme, the School hereby agrees to:

 4.1.1 Select such classes of the School as the School considers appropriate to participate in the Programme (“Participating Classes”);

 4.1.2 Enroll all pupils in the Participating Classes as members of the Programme (“Participating Pupils”);

 4.1.3 Ensure that any one of the parents of Participating Pupils have agreed to their child’s participation in the programme;

-4.1.5 Notify the Project Manager as soon as may be possible in the event that, or where Participating Teachers are aware or anticipate that the delivery of the Programme is not in accordance with the timelines for delivery as set out in the Teacher’s Guide or if the Participating Teacher’s envisage any possible delay in the delivery of the Programme as set out in the Teacher’s Guide;
+4.1.4 Notify the Company as soon as may be possible in the event that, or where Participating Teachers are aware or anticipate that the delivery of the Programme is not in accordance with the timelines for delivery as set out in the Teacher’s Guide or if the Participating Teacher’s envisage any possible delay in the delivery of the Programme as set out in the Teacher’s Guide;

 4.2 Promotion of the Programme

 4.2.1 Promote active participation by teaching staff, Participating Pupils and their Parents in the Programme;

 4.2.2 Encourage teaching staff of the School to engage in a constructive and collaborative manner in the delivery and promotion of the Programme in the School;

 4.2.3 Ensure that the Programme and its syllabus is completed;